CAST-Extend/com.castsoftware.uc.aip.console.aws/README.md

 AWS_SECRET_ACCESS_KEY
 AWS_DEFAULT_REGION
 WIN_ADMIN_PASSWORD
-PRIVATE_KEY
+PUBLIC_KEY
 ```

 AWS_ACCESS_KEY_ID/AWS_SECRET_ACCESS_KEY: These are your credentials token from AWS
 AWS_DEFAULT_REGION: AWS region to use.
 WIN_ADMIN_PASSWORD: A windows password to use for Administrator (similar to myTempPassword123!)
-PRIVATE_KEY: Path to private key to use for ssh authentication on Linux machines
+PUBLIC_KEY: Path to public key to use for ssh authentication on Linux machines

 One can also export them in the current shell session before calling the scripts

+## SSH agent

+All launched machines share the same installed public key for authentication ( the one above )
+Use ssh with agent forwarding if you choose to bounce on the ansible controller machine in AWS.

 ## Upload artifacts to s3